Highly rated local moving companies for Norfolk to Denver moves

 - Denver’s population is about 201% greater than Norfolk.

-- Denver's public transportation has a score of 8 out of 10 versus Norfolk's lower score of 6.
+- Denver’s public transportation score of 8 out of 10 is higher than Norfolk’s score of 6.

 - Denver is more walkable than Norfolk with a score of 95 out of 100 vs Norfolk’s 46 out of 100.

 - With a score of 96 out of 100, Denver is more bike-friendly than Norfolk, which has a score of 47 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Denver’s crime rate is lower than Norfolk with a score of 47.84 compared to Norfolk’s 58.1.
 This means that Denver neighborhoods are safer than 47.84% of all U.S. neighborhoods, and Norfolk neighborhoods are safer than 58.1%.